DECOLONIAL BY DESIGN

 I believe that folks doing work like yours

-hold the raw influence needed to
+raw influence needed to

 meaningfully disrupt the status-quo.